z-abouzamzam/Othello/README.md

-README.md

-This is Othello.
+**Othello**
+=
+The classic game of Othello, written in C++ and Java.

-Player AI by Zafir Abou-Zamzam and Michelle Zhao.
+> AI created by Zafir Abou-Zamzam and Michelle Zhao.
+> See README.txt for assignment descriptions.